hjsith/hjsith.github.io/_posts/2021-11-28-stocking-up-overview.markdown

 #### News Feed

 Vishaal was responsible for getting the news data for the application.
-He wrote an excellent function, using Sequelize models, that allowed for articles to be stored in our database (and also updated).
+He wrote an excellent function, using Sequelize models, allowing for articles to be stored in our database (and updated).
 You can see the code below:

 ```javascript
 export async function updateArticles() {